jrose835/JimRose.github.io/_posts/2021-10-11-ranking-homer-post.md

 Today I'm going to share some of my experiences working with the results of HOMER, particuarly when trying to compare enrichments across sets of regions that vary dramatically in sample size.

-## Some more background
+## HOMER background

 HOMER enrichment for KNOWN MOTIFS works by first comparing target region sets to background regions as control.
 These background regions are selected randomly from the genome after matching for GC content of your target set.
-It then assigns weights for GC content, and other sequence bias (checking for imbalances of 1-mers, 2-mers, and 3-mers) to reduce noise, and ultimately calculates an enrichment p-value for known motif oligos from the HOMER (or JASPR) database using the cumulative binomial distribution, or hypergeometric if have a small sample size and select the "-h" parameter.
+It then assigns weights for GC content, and other sequence bias (checking for imbalances of 1-mers, 2-mers, and 3-mers) to reduce noise, and ultimately calculates an enrichment p-value for known motif oligos from the HOMER (or JASPR) database using the cumulative binomial distribution, or hypergeometric if you have a small sample size and select the "-h" parameter.

 **Basically, if any particular oligo occurs in your target set of regions more than is statistically likely compared to random genome background regions then it is given a smaller enrichment score**

 ![known motif output from HOMER](http://homer.ucsd.edu/homer/motif/motifs.known.png)

-#### And it works great!
+### And it works great!

 Since this tool was introduced in 2010 it has been widely used to discover important biologically-relevant motifs in genomic datasets and has been cited over 7000 times as of the time of writing this post...